atsoc1993/Algorand_Discord_Bots_Tutorial_Series/SimpleReactApp/readme.md

 The button has the text "Get Last Block Info" on it

-Clicking the button, when the backend.py file is running, will obtain:
+Clicking the button, when the backend.py file is running, will obtain in a dictionary format the:
-- The last round number
+- Last round number
 - All transaction ID's for the last round

 The front-end then iterates through the dictionary, where the key is the last round number